-Long story short – Cleaning the bike chain is an essential part of motorcycle maintenance and should be done between 500-600 km.
+Long story short – A clean motorcycle chain is an essential part of motorcycle maintenance and should be done between 500-600 km.
+Along with that, maintain the motorcycle chain in the same intervals also.

 Importance of Motorcycle chain

 Cleaning motorcycle chains is what owners take less care of, and needs at least lubrication every 500 km.
-Chain maintenance is so simple that it is a DIY thing with only a few tools needed.
+Maintain motorcycle chain is so simple that it is a DIY thing with only a few tools required.
 The basic principle behind the power transfer of a two-wheeler is the transmission of power from the engine to the rear wheel via a chain with the help of a sprocket.
 This applies to all motorcycles; some models might have different chains.

-Suppose a chain play is either loose or too tight, or dirty.
+Suppose a chain play is loose, too tight, or dirty.
 In that case, it affects the smooth transfer of power and performance.
 The chain is the primary device that transfers power from the engine to the rear wheel.
 If the motorcycle chain is poorly maintained, the bike’s performance can take a toll.
 You can now realize the importance of two-wheeler chain maintenance in a motorcycle.

 Types of two-wheeler chain